On this page

 Key rotation

 Key rotation is when a signing key is retired and replaced by generating a new cryptographic key.
-Rotating keys on a regular basis is an industry standard and follows cryptographic best practices.
+Rotating keys regularly is an industry standard.
+It follows cryptographic best practices.

 Note: The current Okta key rotation schedule is four times a year, but can change without notice.
 New keys are normally generated a few weeks before the rotation occurs to ensure that downstream customer caching mechanisms are updated before the rotation occurs.

-If you are using a custom authorization server, configure and perform key rollover/rotation at the Authorization Server level.
+If you're using a custom authorization server, configure and perform key rollover/rotation at the Authorization Server level (opens new window).

-If you are using the org authorization server, configure and perform key rollover/rotation at the client level.
+If you're using the org authorization server, configure and perform key rollover/rotation at the client level (opens new window).

 Key rotation for custom authorization servers

-• For security purposes, Okta automatically rotates keys used to sign tokens.
+• For security purposes, Okta automatically rotates the keys used to sign tokens.

-• In case of an emergency, Okta can rotate keys as needed.
+• In an emergency, Okta can rotate the keys as needed.

 • Okta always publishes keys to the jwks_uri.

-• To save the network round trip, cache the jwks_uri response locally with respect to the directives in the standard HTTP Cache-Control headers (opens new window).
+• To save the network round trip, cache the jwks_uri response locally following the directives in the standard HTTP Cache-Control headers (opens new window).
 The cache-control directives are relative to the time of the request.
-If you make a request as the safe cache period ends, Okta returns the no-cache directive to ensure that you don't cache keys that will soon expire.
+If you make a request as the safe cache period ends, Okta returns the no-cache directive to ensure that you don't cache keys that are soon to expire.

-• You can switch the authorization server key rotation mode by updating the authorization server's rotationMode property.
-For more information see the API Reference: Authorization Server Credentials Signing Object.
+• Switch the key rotation mode for the authorization server by updating the authorization server's rotationMode property.
+For more information, see the API Reference: Authorization Server Credentials Signing Object (opens new window).

 Note: When using a custom authorization server, you may work with a client that can't call the /keys endpoint to dynamically fetch the JWKS.
-You can pin that specific client to a specific key by generating a key credential and updating the application to use it for signing.
+You can pin that specific client to a specific key by generating a key credential (opens new window) and updating the app (opens new window) to use it for signing.
 This overrides the custom authorization server rollover/pinning behavior for that client.
-Should you need to turn off automatic key rotation for the entire custom authorization server, you can do that by switching the Signing Key Rotation value to Manual in the Admin Console.
+To turn off automatic key rotation for the entire custom authorization server, switch the Signing Key Rotation value to Manual in the Admin Console.

 Key rotation for the org authorization server

-• For security purposes, Okta automatically rotates keys used to sign the ID token.
+• For security purposes, Okta automatically rotates the keys used to sign the ID token.

 • Okta doesn't expose the public keys used to sign the access token minted by the org authorization server.
-You can use the /introspect endpoint to validate the access token.
+To validate the access token, you can use the org authorization server introspection endpoint (opens new window).

 • You can't manually rotate the org authorization server's signing keys.

-Note: If your application can't retrieve keys dynamically, you can pin that specific client to a specific key by generating a key credential and updating the application to use it for signing.
+Note: If your app can't retrieve keys dynamically, you can pin that specific client to a specific key by generating a key credential (opens new window) and updating the app (opens new window) to use it for signing.